Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-RKfqg8EOZgE.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Any new additions to the music planned?
 https://www.youtube.com/watch?v=RKfqg8EOZgE
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any more music tracks coming?](./yt-bzqL0DGULFM.md) [https://www.youtube.com/watch?v=bzqL0DGULFM](https://www.youtube.com/watch?v=bzqL0DGULFM)
+This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Will the soundtrack be expanded before 1.0?](./yt-Is1WuIaWXGE.md) [https://www.youtube.com/watch?v=Is1WuIaWXGE](https://www.youtube.com/watch?v=Is1WuIaWXGE)

 ### Topics